Skip to content

 We Backtested Every Preseason RB1 Pick from 2019-2024 — Here's the Hit Rate

 We get asked the same question every August: can I trust the consensus RB1?
 Last year's RB1 is going off the board first, and the takes are everywhere about whether he repeats.
+The names are familiar — Christian McCaffrey, Derrick Henry, Saquon Barkley, Jonathan Taylor — but the market often treats the whole tier as safer than it is.
 So we ran the actual numbers.
 Six seasons (2019 through 2024), every preseason RB drafted as a top-12 RB, scored on whether they finished as a top-12 RB at season's end.
 The hit rate is uglier than most people remember, and the patterns are repeatable.

 The headline number